ViacheslavBulba/3-object-oriented-javascript-es6-html5-canvas/README.md

 * Player skin will be randomly changed when you reach the water

 ## Dependencies

-This App is not responsive to screen resolutions with width below canvas width = 505 pixels and can be played only using a keyboard (does not support touches or clicks).

 The following external resources are used: